 He came into the hall with us and helped the Editor on with his coat.
-The Medical Man looked into his face and, with a certain hesitation, told him he was suffering from working too much, at which he laughed hugely.
-I remember him standing in the open doorway, saying goodnight.
+The Medical Man looked into his face and, with a certain hesitation, told him he was suffering from overwork, at which he laughed hugely.
+I remember him standing in the open doorway, saying good-night.